Jade010/Python/MovieAnalysis/README.md

 - Visualizations

 ## Data Description
-The data includes a variety of features about movies, including:
+The data includes a variety of features about movies from 1916-2016, including:
 - Basic information like movie titles, directors, title year, and cast names.
 - Performance metrics such as IMDb scores and gross earnings.
 - Film attributes including genre, duration, country, and language.